 If you have any questions in addition to the ones below, schedule a free consultation with Dr. Bird where you will be able to go over many of the questions and concerns pertinent to you.
-Call 480-839-4131 or fill out a consultation request form to schedule your free initial consultation regarding testosterone replacement therapy.
+Call 480-839-4131 or fill out a consultation request form to schedule your initial consultation regarding testosterone replacement therapy.

 Q: Where are you located?

 A: We are located outside of the metro Phoenix area in Tempe.
 We serve patients all over the country as long as there is an initial face to face visit.
 Patients can be monitored remotely after the first visit.

 Q: What types of Testosterone do you use?

 A: We use Testosterone Cypionate, Testosterone Propionate, Testosterone Enanthate and Testosterone cream.

 Q: Is it true that a man's Estrogen can rise once Testosterone replacement has begun?

 A: Yes, as a matter of fact this will happen almost to everyone who begins treatment.
 Testosterone is converted to Estrogen through an aromatase enzyme.
 To prevent this from happening during treatment we will use a medication called an aromatase inhibitor so that your Estrogen levels stay low.

 Q: Will my body be able to produce it's own Testosterone after treatment?